synthphonic/raspbi-agent-learning/README.md

 Join us to learn more on raspberry pi and make some apps using .NET CORE 3.x, self hosted it, and run it in the PI itself. **Mari Mari MARI!!!!**

+## Publish .NET Core App for Raspberry Pi
+To compile and publish for Raspberry Pi apps (MUST be in RELEASE MODE), we need to use the following command to build it

+    dotnet publish -r linux-arm --self-contained true

 # Files